lucapette/lucapette.github.com/_posts/2016-07-18-a-few-words-about-hiring.markdown

 ---
-title: "Two or three things about hiring"
+title: "A few words about hiring"
 description: I literally hate the way our industry does the hiring.
 It's time to talk about it.
 keywords: hiring, development, juniors
 layout: articles